remogatto/mandala/README.md

 [native_activity](https://github.com/eliasnaur/goandroid/tree/master/native-activity)
 example was the initial source of inspiration for this project.

-Please consider that Gorgasm is in a very early stage of development:
+Please consider that Mandala is in a very early stage of development:
 API will change, test coverage is not so good for now.
 Last but not least, Go doesn't officially supports native Android development.
 Regarding this point, I hope that the present work could act as a sort of incentive in the direction of an official Android support by the Go Team.

-Have a nice Gorgasm!
+Have a nice Mandala!

 # Key features